apiel/zicBox/NOTE.md

       - also the label/value could be extracted...
     - ---> then use typescript component to make more complex component

-- TODO look if container concept is fully used...
-OR maybe get rid of it!!
-  - for example, is plugin still listed under the main view, and receive event if parent container is not visible?
-  - ...
-  - instead of updatePosition and updateCompontentPosition, container should be responsible to render the child component and decide wether on child should be rendered or not.

 - TODO load any font...

 ### other